 - Which European markets offer opportunities for exporters of desiccated coconuts?

-- Which trends offer opportunities on the European market for desiccated coconuts?
+- Which trends offer opportunities in the European market for desiccated coconuts?

-- Which requirements should desiccated coconuts comply with to be allowed on the European market?
+- Which are the requirements for desiccated coconuts to be allowed on the European market?

 - Which channels can you use to put desiccated coconuts on the European market?

-- What are the end-market prices for desiccated coconuts on the European market?
+- What are the end-market prices for desiccated coconuts in the European market?

-Preservatives are allowed for use in production of desiccated coconuts and the most common in practice is sulphur dioxide.
-Also citric acid is allowed for use as the antioxidant.
+Preservatives are allowed in the production of desiccated coconuts, the most commonly used in practice being sulphur dioxide.
+Use of citric acid as antioxidant is also allowed.

 Table 1: Combined Nomenclature code for desiccated coconuts

-For detailed standard quality requirements please refer to Codex Alimentarius Standard for Desiccated Coconut
+For detailed standard quality requirements please refer to the Codex Alimentarius Standard for Desiccated Coconut.

 The basic quality requirements for desiccated coconuts are: